achilleas-k/cns-2020/slides.md

 ---

-#### Developing from the field.
+#### Developing from the field
 ##### Shifting design processes and roles between makers and practitioners around research tools development within an interdisciplinary research lab

-- Software design and development in an interdisciplinary research team.
+- Software development in an interdisciplinary team.
 - The benefits and difficulties of collaboration between developers and users of open source research tools.
-- Presentation of several case studies of research tools' design and development at the médialab of Sciences Po.
+- Case studies from the médialab of Sciences Po.

-**Audrey Baneyx**, Research engineer, médialab, Sciences Po, Paris **Robin de Mourat**, Research designer, médialab, Sciences Po, Paris
+**Audrey Baneyx**, Research engineer, médialab, Sciences Po, Paris

+**Robin de Mourat**, Research designer, médialab, Sciences Po, Paris

 Note: